rush181200/easy_mail_chrome_extension/README.md

    FILE_NAME=your_name_Resume.pdf
    ```

-   **Note**: For two-factor authentication (2FA) in your Google account, go to [App Passwords](https://support.google.com/accounts/answer/185201) and create an app password.
+   **Note**: For two-factor authentication (2FA) in your Google account, search app password and create a new app password.
 Use this password in the `.env` file.

 4. Start the backend server: